Back-to-School To-Do List: Preschool and Kindergarten

 - Practice walking to school or the bus stop.

-- Plan some appealing healthy snacks and lunches with your child that he can help pack.
+- Plan some appealing healthy snacks and lunches with your child that they can help pack.
 Teach your child how to choose healthy foods at school.

 - Set up a place in your home to put things that go to school (backpacks, papers, books, etc.).
-Take 15 minutes before bed each night to put things there for the next morning.
+Take a few minutes before bed each night to put things there for the next morning.

 - As part of your child’s bedtime routine, plan a bit for the next day.
 Set out breakfast foods and clothes with your child.